janluke/cloup/docs/pages/formatting.rst

 .. code-block:: python

-    # Insert an empty line between rows only if the definition list has
-    # at least 1 multi-line
+    # Insert an empty line only if the definition list has at least 1 multi-line row
     row_sep=RowSepIf(multiline_rows_are_at_least(1))

-    # Insert a dotted line between rows only if at least 25% of all rows
-    # take multiple lines
+    # Insert a dotted line only if at least 25% of all rows take multiple lines
     row_sep=RowSepIf(multiline_rows_are_at_least(.25), sep=Hline.dotted)